Characterizing Commodity Serverless Computing Platforms: Methodology

-This section illustrates the methodology that we adopt to evaluate serverless computing platforms, including Amazon Web Service Lambda (released in November 2014), Microsoft Azure Functions\footnote{Azure Functions offers three different hosting plans~\cite{azurenew}, we only focus on the consumption plan that is the most similar to other serverless computing platforms.} (released in November 2016), Google Cloud Functions (released in July 2018), and Alibaba Cloud Function Compute (released in April 2017).
-We first present the research goal of our study.
-Then, driven by this goal, a workflow of our research approach is presented.
+This section illustrates the methodology that we adopt to evaluate mainstream commodity serverless computing platforms, including Amazon Web Service Lambda (released in November 2014), Google Cloud Functions (released in July 2018), Microsoft Azure Functions\footnote{Azure Functions offers three different hosting plans~\cite{azurenew}, we focus on only the consumption plan that is the most similar to other serverless computing platforms.} (released in November 2016), and Alibaba Cloud Function Compute (released in April 2017).
+To help developers comprehensively understand these serverless computing platforms, we compare them via both qualitative analysis and quantitative analysis.